zenangst/Voodoo/README.md

 - Failure
 - Success

-The `.success` state is coupled to the generated feature view controller, taking the user domain model as the argument for the state case.
+The `.success` state is coupled to the generated component view controller, taking the user domain model as the argument for the state case.

 ```swift
 enum EditorialViewState {